ondrejbartas/redis-model-extension/README.markdown

 end

 foo = TestRedisModel.new()

+# you can validate your object

+if foo.valid?
+  foo.save #save object
+else
+  puts foo.errors #you can get nice errors what is wrong end

+#you can update more attributes at once
+foo.update(:integer => 234, :string => "bar")

+# !!! if you try to save invalid object you will get ArgumentError execption !!!

+# after save you can find and get object find_by_alias

+#this will return array of all object witch has string with value "foo"
+#you can perfor find only with keys which are in redis key
+#this is slow variant for redis but compared to other databases super fast :-)
+#if you specify all keys from redis key it will perform faster method get
+TestRedisModel.find(:string => "foo")

+#you can use get method if you know all keys used in redis key
+#this variant is super fast
+TestRedisModel.get(:string => "foo", :symbol=> true)

+#you can ask redis if this item exists
+TestRedisModel.exists?(:string => "foo", :symbol=> true)

+#you can try to find by alias - alias needs to be uniq
+#use alias only for uniq combination of keys
+TestRedisModel.find_by_alias(:token, :symbol=> true)

 ```

 Now you can easily access all attributes from TestRedisModel by `foo.integer` or exists? `foo.integer?` or set value by `foo.integer = 1234`